DarrenRM/noita-helper/data/context.md

    - Prerequisites: Must have Huilu (or Huilu note spells), Crystal Key, and have played first melody
    - Notes: Play sequence: E C B G# F. Order doesn't matter - can play Huilu first if desired.
 After both songs, message changes to: "The key begins to whisper!
 'I can give you so much in exchange for...'"
    - Hint to find next step: The key whispers now.
 Two songs have changed it.
 The book speaks of a home below, beneath seas of fire.
    - Hint to find book: In the western sky, where gourd brings refreshment, a book waits.
-It speaks of homes - one in sky, one below, beneath seas of fire. ([See: Books → Book of the Key](../noita-data.md#books) - "Once the Key has listened to you, bring it home...
+It speaks of homes - one in sky, one below, beneath seas of fire. ( - "Once the Key has listened to you, bring it home...
 One home in the sky, beyond the invisible steps...
 One home in the underworld, below seas of magma...")

 8. **Transport Empowered Key to The Work (Hell) and Unlock Dark Chest**
-    - Location: Dark Chest (3840, 15649) - In The Work (Hell), deep underground below The Vault [See: Items → Dark Chest] [See: Biomes → The Work (Hell)] [See: Biomes → The Vault]
-    - Difficulty: Very High - Hell is extremely dangerous, requires surviving Hell and finding chest
+    - Location: Dark Chest (3840, 15649) - In The Work (Hell), deep underground below The Vault    - Difficulty: Very High - Hell is extremely dangerous, requires surviving Hell and finding chest
     - Prerequisites: Must have empowered Crystal Key
-    - Notes: **Book of the Key** states: "One home in the underworld, below seas of magma" - Refers to Hell location [See: Books → Book of the Key].
+    - Notes: **Book of the Key** states: "One home in the underworld, below seas of magma" - Refers to Hell location.
 Hell contains extreme heat, lava, and powerful enemies.
 Throw empowered key at Dark Chest to unlock.
 Unlocks permanently: Spells To Nukes, Spells To Giga Sawblades, Spells To Magic Missiles, Spells To Death Crosses, Spells To Black Holes, Spells To Acid, Copy Trail

 **Rewards:**
 - Spells To Nukes (permanent unlock)